BoYanZh/Joint-Teapot/README.md

 A handy tool for TAs in JI to handle works through [Gitea](https://focs.ji.sjtu.edu.cn/git/), [Canvas](https://umjicanvas.com/), and [JOJ](https://joj.sjtu.edu.cn/).
 Joint is related to JI and also this tool which join websites together.
 Teapot means to hold Gitea, inspired by [@nichujie](https://github.com/nichujie).

+This tool is still under heavy development.
+The docs may not be updated on time, and all the features are provided with the probability to change.

 ## Getting Started

 ### Setup venv (Optional)